Year-Long Housing Contract

 - the student has officially withdrawn from the University

-If you have a need to cancel your Housing Contract for any reason, including those listed above, you will make a written request to do so, which will be reviewed by a Housing Cancellation Review Committee.
-Requests for cancellation of the Housing Contract must be made by May 31st for the academic year, or December 1st for those planning to enter housing for the spring semester.
+Requests for cancellation of the Housing Contract made by May 31st for the academic year, or December 1st for those planning to enter housing for the spring semester, will be granted without penalty or question.
+If you have a need to cancel your Housing Contract after the deadlines for any reason, including those listed above, you will make a written request to do so, which will be reviewed by a Housing Cancellation Review Committee.

 If the committee approves cancelling the contract, you will forfeit the Housing Deposit if the cancellation is before or during your initial contracted term of occupancy.